-- Donation of old telephone directories: Donation was given to inmates of female dormitories in Camp Karingal, Quezon City and the Inmates Welfare and Development at the Quezon City Jail.
+- 1. Donation of old telephone directories: Donation was given to inmates of female dormitories in Camp Karingal, Quezon City and the Inmates Welfare and Development at the Quezon City Jail.
 Old telephone directories were used as materials in making baskets, decorations and gift items. - 2.
-PLDT TELEpuno livelihood component: Now on its 5th year of implementation, the program assists in the rehabilitation of Proclamation 158 Infanta-Real Watershed in the boundaries of Infanta and Real in Quezon province by planting trees in the area.
+PLDT TELEpuno livelihood component: The program assists in the rehabilitation of Proclamation 158 Infanta-Real Watershed in the boundaries of Infanta and Real in Quezon province by planting trees in the area.
 But a collateral effect was an alternative livelihood project for its partner communities within the watershed forest reserve, in cooperation with PBSP.
 A community livelihood assessment is being conducted in the communities prior to the turnover of the livelihood projects. - PLDT constructed a fish nursery and provided 5,500 pangasius fries and juvenile fish to the Samahan ng Magbubukid at Mangingisda sa Barangay Cawayan, a farmer organization that served as a partner in the fish production project. - KILOS, a partner-women's organization with 30 members from Barangay Gumian, Infanta.
 Quezon, was provided with four hi-speed electric sewing machines in support of their Eco-Bag Project.
-Besides giving alternative income to the members, the project also supports the "No Plastic-Use Policy" of Infanta, Quezon, providing reused and recycled bag materials sold cheaply at the community market. - KANLUNGAN, another farmer's organization comprising 80 members based in Barangay Magsaysay, Infanta, Quezon, received training on vermin-compost production at PBSP's Center for Rural Technology and Development (CRTD) with the support of local government employees assigned at the Municipal Environment Natural Resources Office of Infanta, Quezon.
+Besides giving alternative income to the members, the project also supports the "No Plastic-Use Policy" of Infanta, Quezon, providing reused and recycled bag materials sold cheaply at the community market. - KANLUNGAN, another farmer's organization comprising 80 members based in Barangay Magsaysay, Infanta, Quezon, received training on vermin-compost production at PBSP's Center for Rural Technology and Development (CRTD) with the support of local government employees assigned at the Municipal Environment Natural Resources Office of Infanta, Quezon. - Other PLDT livelihood projects included the donation of fishnets and a fishing boat to the Nagkakaisang Mamalakaya ni Apung Iru, a fisher folks organization, in Apalit, Pampanga; agroforestry support to the Manobo communities in Arakan Valley, North Cotabato; and assistance to the Weekend Bazaar of General Santos City for the promotion of tourism and business opportunities for SMEs.